SaaS Security - Office 365 Email - User Reported Phishing

 Dedicated Phishing Reporting Mailboxes

-example, phishing_reports@mycompany.com).
-You can configure Avanan to scan such mailboxes and add them to the User Reported Phishing dashboard.
+Some organizations provide one or more dedicated mailboxes to end-users to forward phishing emails to (for example, phishing_reports@mycompany.com).
+You can configure Avanan to scan such mailboxes, add every email forwarded to them to the User Reported Phishing dashboard and create a user-reported phishing event.

 To add dedicated mailboxes to the User Reported Phishing dashboard:

-2. Under User-Reported Phishing Emails, enable the Dedicated phishing reporting mailboxes checkbox.
+2. Select the Dedicated phishing reporting mailboxes checkbox.

 3. Enter the required mailbox email address.